jukkakarvanen/kafka-streams-test-topics/examples/README.md

         assertThat(outputTopic.isEmpty()).isTrue();
     }

-At the end of the test isEmpty is assuring the are no more messages in the topic.
-Earlier before 2.4.0 version you read the record and validated the returned record was null.
-Now if you read from empty topic, it is generating exception.
+At the end of the test isEmpty is assuring that there are no more messages in the topic.
+Earlier, before 2.4.0 version, the code read the record and the validated returned record was null.
+Now, if the test reads from empty topic, it is generating exception.
-That way you validate wirh readValue also if you are expecting get null value.
+That way the test can validate with readValue as well, if it is expecting to get the null value.
-Also now the reading from non-existing topic is causing exception instead of null value as earlier.
+Additionally, now the reading from non-existing topic is causing exception instead of the null value, as it did before.

     @Test
     public void testReadFromEmptyTopic() {